 With less than a week with my iPhone, I have to say I’m really impressed.
 Very little needed transferring as any of my old accounts on apps still support Google even on iOS.
 I will say that Apple Maps is awful and I still prefer Google Maps and the same goes for Chrome.
-While it’s not as feature-rich on iOS as Android it’s still miles better than Safari.
+While it’s not as feature-rich on iOS as on Android it’s still miles better than Safari.
 There are some built-in apps that are great like iMovie, Clips, the AR measuring app, and Pages.
 Apple has always been the best at productivity software and there’s nothing like this on Android at all.
-Google itself has barebones offerings like Google Docs and Notes, and every other manufacture is laughable in comparison.
+Google itself has barebones offerings like Google Docs and Notes, and every other manufacturer is laughable in comparison.
 These built-in apps are top-quality and incredibly useful.

 The thing is iOS feels polished and stable while Android still feels like an ever-evolving OS because it is.
 It started out very rough and because of the open-endedness and hundreds of different phones, it took much longer for Google to get where it is than Apple.
 Even 10 years later Google still isn’t where Apple is in terms of controlling and keeping a lock-down on their ecosystem.
 I have to learn every new Android phone because each manufacturer has its own version of the OS and this can get tiresome after so long.
 Each major Android update seems to offer and do less and less while Apple still has major features implemented into each major update.
 While I love the customization and overall openness of Android I am not such a die-hard fan that I refuse to see its issues.
-Android has a long way to go still before it becomes as well established and polished as iOS.
+Android has a long way to go still before it becomes as well-established and polished as iOS.
 On the games front, iOS feels like its own platform like Nintendo.
 Android has always felt like a third-rate generic video game system platform and that has never changed.
 Sure, you can run emulators easier which is a huge selling point for mobile gamers, but iOS is just a better-polished platform.
 It feels like the phone version of Nintendo.
 Complete control, top-notch quality, and they don’t play games with developers.
 It’s Apple’s way or the highway and sometimes that’s for the best.

 I miss not being able to charge apps to my phone bill, customization is still very limited, and overall the majority of the OS hasn’t changed at all while Android feels like night and day compared to 10 years ago.
 But is that a good thing?
 Apple hit its stride and was happy with it while Android 2.0 felt like some beta OS that you sign up for funsies.
 If I don’t complain about Google themselves I can point my finger to phone manufacturers.
 Samsung’s software has gotten much better over the years, but there are still problems.
 OnePlus is less bloated than Samsung, but their phones are always all over the place.
 LG relies on gimmicks and Google themselves can’t even make a solid stable phone with their own OS.
 Google’s phones always feel like Kickstarters.
 This type of varied quality control is literally the bane of Android’s existence and what’s stopping it from completely taking over iOS for good despite having a majority of the market.
-I feel if Google made a bold decision and kept Android for themselves they could seriously compete and fine tune Android just for their own phones, but instead their using off the shelf parts like everyone else with lesser results.
+I feel if Google made a bold decision and kept Android for themselves they could seriously compete and fine-tune Android just for their own phones, but instead, they’re using off-the-shelf parts like everyone else with lesser results.
 The fact that Samsung is the flagship for Android is strange indeed.

 So, the question remains.
 Will I stay with iPhone?
-It’s too early to tell, but so far unless Samsung or Google do something truly impressive with Android I don’t have a real reason to go back.
-When you think about it all though we are really at a plateau in terms of raw power from smartphones and features they can have.
-In the end, most people won’t notice a speed difference between the two systems, and I don’t see the point even benchmarking my iPhone here.
+It’s too early to tell, but so far unless Samsung or Google does something truly impressive with Android I don’t have a real reason to go back.
+When you think about it all though we are really at a plateau in terms of raw power from smartphones and the features they can have.
+In the end, most people won’t notice a speed difference between the two systems, and I don’t see the point of even benchmarking my iPhone here.
 It plays games well and most at 60FPS.
 We’re getting to a point where video game consoles are at.
 They’re all the same with different OS and controllers.
 The lines are blurring as barriers are being broken down every year.

 Quality of Life Differences

-This is the what both OS come down to.
-What quality of life things I noticed over the week of having the iPhone.
+This is what both OSs come down to.
+What quality of life things have I noticed over the week of having the iPhone.
 For starters, I can’t say it enough – organization on the iPhone is bare bones.
 Why cant’ we at least alphabetize the apps in folders?
-On Android you can even rename the apps and change the icons!
-On the plus side controllers work better with iOS and Apple really pushes and advertises games that have controller support.
+On Android, you can even rename the apps and change the icons!
+On the plus side, controllers work better with iOS and Apple really pushes and advertises games that have controller support.
 I used a Razer Kishi with my iPhone and every game that supports controllers had zero lag with it.
 I do like how the contacts can have more details within them such as how each person is related to you and you can even create an emergency medical ID that gets sent to emergency responders if it’s supported in your area.
-I like the swipe down shortcut drawer as this is usually only a feature on Samsung devices, but it’s customizable here with large buttons and works well.
+I like the swipe-down shortcut drawer as this is usually only a feature on Samsung devices, but it’s customizable here with large buttons and works well.
 Dark Mode also works much better on iOS than Android.
 Every app just works with it while it has to be implemented into each app on Android.
 I got so tired of half my apps not supporting dark mode or glitching.

 With that said, hate it or love it, and despite some limitations, what’s here limited or not just simply works.
 You can’t say that with Android even 10 years of being a user.
 Something’s always broken on Android no matter what phone manufacturer you go with, and while I’ve used everything from OnePlus, Samsung, LG, and Motorola, I have to say it’s nice to not have to worry about that anymore.